Teaching and Education Initiatives

 Geospatial Technologies.png

-Over recent years, technology has revolutionized the way we measure and observe the landscape over time and space.
-This course introduces the student to state-of-the-art technologies that capture the properties of the landscape which is critical to better characterize and understand environmental properties and change.
+Over recent years, technology has revolutionized the way we measure and observe the Earth over space and time.
+This course introduces the student to state-of-the-art technologies and sensors that helps us to better characterize and understand environmental properties and change.
 Students will develop their skills in geospatial systems applicable to a variety of research and industry fields.
-This course includes an overview of Unmanned aerial systems (a.k.a drones), light detection and ranging (LiDAR), high-grade Differential GPS (DGPS), Global Navigation Satellite Systems (GNSS), Virtual reality, optical sensors
+This course includes an overview of Unmanned aerial systems (a.k.a drones), light detection and ranging (LiDAR), high-grade Differential GPS (DGPS), Global Navigation Satellite Systems (GNSS), virtual reality, and imaging sensors (multispectral, hyperspectral, thermal).

 POLAR REGIONS